Horse-Shoe Trail

 The Horse-Shoe Trail is a 140 mi hiking and horseback riding trail in southeastern Pennsylvania, United States.
 It begins at Valley Forge National Park and ends at a junction with the Appalachian Trail near Harrisburg.
 Most of the trail is in an agricultural region with gently rolling topography, where it generally follows rural roads and old country lanes, but the western end is much more mountainous and rugged.
-A 17-mile segment of the trail in Chester and Berks counties has been designated a National Recreation Trail.
+A 17-mile segment of the trail in Chester and Berks counties has been designated as a National Recreation Trail.

 History

 The Horse-Shoe Trail Club was founded in 1935 with the goal of building a trail to connect the Philadelphia region in southeastern Pennsylvania with the Appalachian Trail to the west.
 The Horse-Shoe Trail was christened in 1947 and was routed to take users through farmlands and historic monuments throughout the southeastern portion of the state, particularly sites associated with the Revolutionary War.
 The route passes through many tracts of private property, a few small towns, some State Game Lands, and various state and county parks.
 Primitive camping is prohibited along most of the route.
 The Horse-Shoe Trail is under perennial threat due to the changing wishes of rural landowners, and encroaching development around its eastern end in the Philadelphia area.